Qbreek/calculator/README.md

 # Non scientific Calculator

 ## Description
 This is a simple non scientific calculator, created using vanilla Javascript, CSS and HTML.
 The main logic behind the whole application is the computeStorage array which acts as a buffer, storing the users input.
+With my implementation the eval() function is avoided.
 When the user presses the enter button, the answer is calculated based on the computeStorage array.
 Starting from left to right .......